-Jesus here predicts that in the ensuing events—his arrest, trial, and crucifixion—his disciples will scatter as though they never had been his followers.
+Yeshua predicted that during his arrest, trial, and crucifixion, his disciples will scatter as though they had never been his followers.
 Subsequent events show that when he was crucified, many of them returned to their old jobs, so to speak, disillusioned that he had failed to show himself to be the Redeemer—until the Resurrection forever changed their minds.
-Jesus here quotes from a portion of Zechariah describing a messianic figure who is taken for a false prophet.
-He is “my shepherd,” that is God’s, but his striking is all in God’s plan, though it leads to his followers being scattered about.
+Jesus quoted from Zechariah 13:7 describing a messianic figure who is taken for a false prophet:

-Here, Jesus quotes from Isaiah 52:13–53:12, the famous Suffering Servant passage of Isaiah.
+Here, Yeshua quoted from Isaiah 52:13–53:12, the famous Suffering Servant passage of Isaiah.
 A significant stream of Jewish tradition sees Israel in this passage, while other Jewish writers and the New Testament point to the Messiah as the fulfillment.
-Inasmuch as the New Testament shows Jesus to be the ultimate Israelite, it makes sense that the passage would be fulfilled in him.
-Here Jesus quotes from a verse that speaks of how he will be perceived by others: as a criminal, a transgressor, a sinner in Israel.
+Yeshua quoted from a verse that speaks of how he will be perceived by others: as a criminal, a transgressor, and a sinner in Israel:

 Therefore I will divide him a portion with the many, and he shall divide the spoil with the strong, because he poured out his soul to death and was numbered with the transgressors; yet he bore the sin of many, and makes intercession for the transgressors.
 (Isaiah 53:12)